vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 W ATER of the Charama-sloka is also pointing out the nature of the ‘Phala'.

-Desika has described elaborately the nature of the obstacles on the way of attainment of Godhead, because,Essence of Srimad Rahasyatraya Saram

-the realisation of these impediments is very necessary for a devoted spiritual career and a genuine turn in life for attainment of Godhead.
+Desika has described elaborately the nature of the obstacles on the way of attainment of Godhead, because, the realisation of these impediments is very necessary for a devoted spiritual career and a genuine turn in life for attainment of Godhead.
 The host of obstacles to realisation can be said to be of the form of Avidya, Karma, Vasana, Prakriti Sambandha and Ruchi.
 The bound-self has been made to contact matter which causcs the contraction of his Dharma-Bhuta-Jnanam on account of his transgression of divine command from beginningless time.
 Even when he is born as a human being on account of some good act whatsoever, he is liable to be disturbed and confused by counter forces of various views of life and he may not have an opportunity to seek and surrender unto the Lord.
 He is tempted by the objects of the senses and he is likely to get distracted from the right path.
 One has to be very careful and should not indulge in the pleasures of the senses.
 He has to develop dispassion and choose only a virtuous path.
 There is a hurdle at every step and he has to steer clear himself from all these obstacles and should have before him the one and only goal of the attainment of the divine.
 Even while practising upasana, he should not be tempted by the lower gains of life, such as wealth or fame or long life or even the bliss of self-experience or Kaivalya.
 A spiritual aspirant should realise that he can get rid of all these obstacles only by surrendering unto the Lord and only by a strong conviction that all attainments other than the divine, are little and transient.

 Thus in this chapter, Vedantha Desika has described the Arthapanchaka Jnanam which is the essence of all Shastras i.e., the essence of the Upanishads, Divya-Prabandham and all philosophical speculations.
 What is needed here is that these five factors should be determined according to the shastras